 Rank.
-To explore the effects of introducing rank variables in submodel 4, more detailed rank runs were conducted.
-Figure 10 (below) displays some of the updated findings from this substudy:
+To explore the effects of introducing rank variables in submodel 4, more detailed rank runs were conducted.21 Figure 10 (below) displays some of the updated findings from this substudy:

 This finer-grained approach to rank and step starts with submodel 3, which includes the usual demography, experience, and field variables, but not rank.
-Here, where results for women are presented, we see the negative salary difference of -1.6% for submodel 3 displayed in the top bar.
+Here, where results for women are presented, we see the negative salary difference of -1.5% for submodel 3 displayed in the top bar.
 Submodel 4a introduces a single categorical variable for assistant professors (vs. the residual category of associate and full professors), with minimal change.
 Submodel 4b combines assistants and associates into a single categorical variable, which is run against the residual category of full professor.
-The results here are more notable, reducing negative salary differences to -0.6%.
+The results here are more notable, reducing negative salary differences to -0.4%.
 Submodel 4c includes separate categorical variables for assistants and for associates, running each against full professors; this produces a negative salary difference similar to the one in submodel 4b.
-Finally, submodel 4d is identical with submodel 4 in the campus level log-salary runs, where the salary difference for women is +0.5%.
+Finally, submodel 4d is identical with submodel 4 in the campus level log-salary runs, where the salary difference for women is +0.9%.
 (See Figure 4A.)
-Submodel 4d includes a continuous variable for years in rank (this variable is absent in submodels 4a, 4b, and 4c).
+Submodel 4d includes a continuous variable for years in rank (this variable is absent in submodels 4a, 4b, and 4c).22

-&lt;sup>20 The runs may be found in Appendix C, Tables E1-E6.
+21 The runs may be found in Appendix C, Tables E1-E6.

 Submodel 5a takes a different approach, one that has been used in older studies of faculty salaries at Berkeley.
 It introduces rank and step as categorical variables, and as Figure 10 indicates, this produces similar results to those obtained by using variables for rank and years in rank, as has been done throughout this study.
 Finally, submodel 5b goes one step further, including rank-and-step categorical variables and years at step.
-The effect is not great, showing a salary difference for women of +0.1% (fairly similar to campus submodel 4).
-In submodels 5a and 5b, the negative salary difference for minority faculty relative to white male faculty is -0.9% for Asian faculty and little bit positive for URM faculty, +1.5% to +1.6%.
+The effect is not great, showing a salary difference for women of +0.2% (fairly similar to campus submodel 4).
+In submodels 5a and 5b, the negative salary difference for minority faculty relative to white male faculty is -1.0% for Asian faculty and little bit positive for URM faculty, +1.3% and +1.3%.

 Tables E2-E6 in Appendix C show log-salary runs for the campus for individuals in selected rank/step bands: assistant professors, associate professors, full professors below step 6, full professors at steps 6 to 9, and full professors above scale.
-In aggregate, these runs indicate that negative salary differences for women at assistant rank and full professors steps 1 to 5 have somewhat larger negative differences than those seen for all women; whereas the differences for women associate professors, full professors at steps 6 to 9, and professors Above Scale are somewhat more positive than those for all women.
+In aggregate, these runs indicate that negative salary differences for women at assistant rank have somewhat larger negative differences than those seen for all women; whereas the differences for women associate professors are somewhat more positive than those for all women.
 Because the number of Asian and URM faculty in each of these rank-step bands is small, the observed salary differences are volatile, moving from negative to positive and back again in no easily discernable pattern.